James-kamwendo/James-kamwendo/README.md

 ## 🌐 Some of my works

 Happy to share this OpenCart Fakestore project I worked on.
-It's not that complicated, I just wanted to say hello to the tech world by using JavaScript to work with API's 😄 as simple as it is, you probably might know already or have better ways to do it, but sharing it fun 🔃.
+It's not that complicated, I just wanted to say hello world by using JavaScript to work with an API 😄 as simple as it is, you probably might know already or have better ways to do it, but sharing is fun 🔃.

 ### OpenCart Store - Fake Online Store